SSWConsulting/SSW.Rules.Content/rules/who-dont-use-full-scrum-should-have-a-mini-review/rule.md

 ---

-Ideally, all projects should be managed using Scrum, with Sprint planning, reviews, and retros, daily scrums, Sprint backlogs etc., but some client engagements are too short to justify this.
+Ideally, all projects should be managed using Scrum, with Sprint Planning, Reviews, and Retros, Daily Scrums, Sprint Backlogs etc., but some client engagements are too short to justify this.

-In these cases, as a minimum, there should be a backlog and a Kanban board, and the developer should still be doing daily Scrums with the client.
+In these cases, as a minimum, there should be a backlog and a Kanban board, and the developer should still be doing Daily Scrums with the client.

 <!--endintro-->